 A bō is a staff or pole.
-The art of using a staff as a self-defense tool (bōjutsu) is a major component of kobudō, and many other martial traditions because:
+The art of using a staff for self-defense (bōjutsu) is a major component of kobudō, and many other martial traditions because:

 - Bōjutsu is a fundamental skill.
 The bō is one of the easiest weapons to learn.
-Additionally, the skills learned in bōjutsu will carry over to all other polearms, like the yari (spear), naginata (glave), and eku (oar).
+Bōjutsu skills will carry over to all other polearms, making the yari (spear), naginata (glave), and eku (oar) easier to learn.

-- Bō are easily improvised.
-Any tool with a long handle (i.e., broom, shovels, etc.), anything mounted on a pole (i.e. lamps, flagstaffs, etc.), many construction materials, tree branches, etc. can potentially be used as a weapon in an emergency.
+- Bō are easily improvised.'
+Bōjutsu allows any long-handled tool (e.g., broom, shovels, etc.), or anything mounted on a pole (e.g., lamps, flagstaffs, etc.) to be used as a weapon in an emergency.

 - The bō is a formidable weapon.
 A bō grants its wielder a tremendous reach advantage.
-Since a bō requires the use of both hands, the reciprocal action of a strike is added to the strike itself, greatly increasing its power.
-Since the weapon will bear all of the impact, its wielder can strike harder than normal, since there is no chance of injuring their hands, like there is in punching.
+Since a bō requires using both hands, the strike's reciprocal action is added to the strike itself, increasing its power.
+The bō takes on all of the impact, so its wielder can then strike harder without injuring their hands.

 - The bō offers a variety of force options.
-While the bō is a deadly weapon, it can also be used to disarm, incapacitate, or merely beat up an opponent.
-That is why in Western martial traditions, the bō is called a quarterstaff, because it can be used to “give quarter,” an old-timey expression that means “to show mercy.”
-This is in sharp contrast from other weapons, like knives, swords, or kama, which can only maim or kill. (“No quarter asked and none taken.”)
+The bō is a deadly weapon, but it can also be used to disarm, incapacitate, or merely beat up an opponent.
+This is why in Western martial traditions call the bō a quarterstaff, because it can be used to “give quarter,” an old-timey expression that means “to show mercy.”
+This a sharp contrast from other weapons, like knives, swords, or kama, which can only maim or kill. (“No quarter asked and none taken.”)

 For these reasons, the bō has earned a reputation as “the king of weapons.”
-However, it is far from perfect -- because its many advantages are also its many weaknesses:
+However, its far from perfect -- because its many advantages are also its many weaknesses:

 - Bōjutsu is predictable.
-The bō is large, and it uses both hands, it is intrinsically telegraphing.
+The bō is large and requires both hands, which makes it intrinsically telegraphing.
 For example, after swinging to the right, the next move must be a thrust or a swing to the left.
-This is critical, because many of the standard defenses against staff-wielding attackers exploit this weakness to jam or trap the opponent’s staff.
+Many of the standard defenses against staff-wielding attackers exploit this weakness to jam or trap the opponent’s staff.

 - Bō are ineffective in confined spaces.
-The bō is cumbersome and requires lots of open space to be used effectively (e.g., parking lots, fields, the abandoned warehouse on Pier 54, etc.).
-However, in more confined places (e.g., hallways, apartments, aisles, etc.) you cannot swing the bō without hitting the walls, greatly reducing the available offensive and defensive options.
+The bō is cumbersome and requires large open spaces to be used effectively (e.g., parking lots, fields, the abandoned warehouse on Pier 54, etc.).
+However, in more confined places (e.g., hallways, apartments, aisles, etc.) you cannot swing the bō without hitting the walls, greatly reducing your available offensive and defensive options.

 For more information on bōjutsu, please consult Fumio Demura's Karate Weapons of Self-Defense: The Complete Edition, or a used copy of his earlier book, Bo: Karate Weapon of Self-Defense.
 (Though this might seem like a cop-out, no one can do a decent job of teaching bōjutsu without blatantly plagiarizing that book in some way.)

-We will not make an in-depth or rigorous study of bōjutsu; we will only explain how the bō is used within Goshin-Jutsu Karatedō; that is, our system’s forms for this weapon.
-Our weapons serves as a supplement and teaching aid to our empty-hands training, and primarily consists of practicing the and analyzing the bunkai for the following kata:
+We will not make an in-depth or rigorous study of bōjutsu; we will only explain how the bō is used within Goshin-Jutsu.
+Our weapons training serves as a supplement and teaching aid to our empty-hands training, and primarily consists of practicing the and analyzing the bunkai for the following kata:

 Tips on Selecting a Bō